-Having established that each of the lower three branes includes a real 3-manifold and a time dimension, along with real energy, we are brought to a remarkable conclusion.
-First, given these properties, each of these branes constitutes an objective world, containing real three-dimensional forms and processes evolving in time.
+Having established that each of the lower three branes includes a real 3-manifold and a time dimension, we are brought to a remarkable conclusion.
+First, given these properties, each of these branes can be considered an objective world, containing three-dimensional forms and processes evolving in time.
 Further, since branes are transparent to gravity, the wavefunction appears identically in each of the three (coincident) real 3-manifolds, while extending also into the imaginary dimension(s) of the 4-brane and 5-brane.
 While real fields (including gravitational fields) are confined to the real 3-manifolds, the wavefunction itself extends into all available dimensions, suggesting that the canonical formulation of the wavefunction is incomplete.